Dual Use Research of Concern (DURC)

 B. Institutional Review

-The DURC Committee will ensure that education and training on DURC is completed by individuals conducting life science research with a Non-attenuated Agent or Toxin of Concern.
+The IRE will ensure that education and training on DURC and PEPP research is completed by individuals conducting life science research with a Non-attenuated Agent or Toxin of Concern.

 C. Reporting and Plan

-Within 30 days of the initial review, the institution, through the Office of Research Compliance, will provide the outcome of the DURC Committee review to the appropriate USG funding agency (or NIH, for non-USG funded research).
-This should include all information required by the Policy for Institutional DURC Oversight.
+Within 30 days of the initial review, the institution, through the Office for Research Compliance, will provide the outcome of the IRE review to the appropriate federal funding agency.
+This should include all information required by the policy for Institutional DURC and PEPP Oversight.

-Within 90 days of the DURC committee review, the institution will provide the draft risk mitigation plan for final review and approval to the USG funding agency (or NIH, for non-USG funded research).
+Within 90 days of the IRE review, the institution will provide the draft risk mitigation plan for final review and approval to the federal funding agency.

 D. Records

-The Policy for Institutional DURC Oversight requires that all records of DURC review and completed risk mitigation plans must be kept for three years after the completion of the project, but no less than eight years after the review or completion of the mitigation plan.
-The Office of Research Compliance shall keep the DURC and associated records in accordance with his and any other recordkeeping requirements.
+The policy for Institutional DURC and PEPP Oversight requires that all records of IRE review and completed risk mitigation plans be kept for three years after the completion of the project, but no less than eight years after the review or completion of the mitigation plan.
+The Office for Research Compliance shall keep the IRE and associated records in accordance with this and any other recordkeeping requirements.

 E. Noncompliance

-Any noncompliance with the approved risk mitigation plan or regulations will be reported to the appropriate USG funding agency (or NIH, for non-USG funded research) within 30 days.
+Any noncompliance with this policy, the approved risk mitigation plan, or federal regulations will be reported to the appropriate federal funding agency by the ICDUR within 30 days.
 In addition, the institution may impose additional sanctions on the PI or lab based on the noncompliance issues found.

 F. Appeals

-Disputes regarding interpretation of this policy or decisions made by the DURC Committee are referred to the Vice President for Research, who may: deny the appeal, or request that parts of a previous decision by the DURC Committee be reconsidered by the committee.
-The DURC Committee shall reconsider the determination after receiving input from the Vice President for Research and the local campus IBC.
-After this reconsideration, the subsequent decision of the DURC Committee shall be final.
+Disputes regarding interpretation of this policy or decisions made by the IRE are referred to the Vice President for Research, who may: deny the appeal, or request that parts of a previous decision by the IRE be reconsidered by the committee.
+The IRE shall reconsider the determination after receiving input from the Vice President for Research and the IBC.
+After this reconsideration, the subsequent decision of the IRE shall be final.

 Definitions

-Dual Use Research of Concern means research that, based on current understanding, can be reasonably anticipated to provide knowledge, information, products, or technologies that could be directly misapplied to pose a significant threat with broad potential consequences to public health and safety, agricultural crops and other plants, animals, the environment, materiel, or national security.
+Dual Use Research of Concern (DURC) is life sciences research that, based on current understanding, can be reasonably anticipated to provide knowledge, information, products, or technologies that could be misapplied to do harm with no, or only minor modification, to pose a significant threat with potential consequences to public health and safety, agricultural crops and other plants, animals, the environment, materiel, or national security.

 - Indianapolis IBC Chair

-- Director IU University Environmental Health and Safety
+- University Director IU University Environmental Health and Safety

 - Chief Research Security Officer

-- Representative from one of the campus occupational health programs
+- Representative from a campus occupational health programs

 Ad hoc members may be utilized to ensure familiarity with the subject matter of the research.